cdaymand/pasha/README.md

                         Number of commands to execute at the same time -r [RETURNCODE], --returncode [RETURNCODE]
-                        Only show output for the selected returncode -j [JSON], --json [JSON]
+                        Only show output for the selected returncode
-                        Access json iterators with self.json['JSON']
 ```

 * The semaphore option allow to choose the number of shell process running in parallel (100 by default)
 * The returncode option allow to show only success "-r0" or any error code you want
-* The json option can be called multiple times and allow to access data from a json file

 In the command line, each python iterators should be separated with a space and placed between quotes simple or double and you can use the other type of quotes to declare string values.
 Lists, list comprehension and any iterators can be used.

-The IPNetwork class is imported from the netaddr package as it can be used as an Iterator for IP Addresses.

 When running, the script will show in stderr a summary of the progress.

+### Special python functions or classes

+* The IPNetwork class is imported from the netaddr package as it can be used as an Iterator for IP Addresses.
+* The bash(command) special function allow to get the stdout of a bash command
+* The load_json(filename) do json.load() on the file descriptor of the filename

 ### Examples
 ```